Problem Package Format

 The language of files is inferred from their extension as listed in the languages table.

-Each input validator must be run with a working directory that contains the files in the program directory of the input validator in question.
+• For input validators: the files in the program directory of the input validator in question.

 Problem Metadata